ClickHouse/ClickHouse/docs/en/operations/opentelemetry.md

 # [experimental] OpenTelemetry Support

 [OpenTelemetry](https://opentelemetry.io/) is an open standard for collecting traces and metrics from the distributed application.
-ClickHouse has some support for `OpenTelemetry`.
+ClickHouse has some support for OpenTelemetry.

 !!! warning "Warning"
     This is an experimental feature that will change in backwards-incompatible ways in future releases.